Does Coolant Evaporate? (Coolant Loss)

 Engine coolant is a mix of water (ideally de-ionized) and antifreeze.

 Driven by a water pump, this mixture passes through a series of pipes and channels.
-As the chilly liquid rushes past the scorching metal surfaces, it absorbs the heat.
+As the frigid liquid rushes past the blistering metal surfaces, it absorbs the heat.

 A thermostat opens when the engine is up to its running temperature.
 This opens the channel to the cooling radiator.